 All programmes accompanied by classical Indian musicians (bansuri, shanai, harmonium, vocals, various percussions)

-*€2,090 – reduced triple room price for the October/November 2014 and the February/March 2015 teacher training courses, applicable to nationals of the following countries who are residing in their home country: Eastern Europe, Greece, Spain, Italy, Portugal, South and Central America
+*€2,090 – reduced triple room price for the February/March 2015 teacher training courses, applicable to nationals of the following countries who are residing in their home country: Eastern Europe, Greece, Spain, Italy, Portugal, South and Central America

 Direct transfer from Delhi Airport to Rudraprayag by Yogibus.

 The course will be taught in English with simultaneous translation into German, French and Spanish using a modern wireless translation system (rental fee).
 The February/March 2015 course may additionally be translated into Italian and Russian, please enquire for details.

 To apply for the course, or get further information on the curriculum, daily schedule, learning material, tuition fees, arrival and departure, Yoga Alliance, etc., visit www.sivananda.eu